MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiautil/nf-wiautil-wiausetimageitemsize.md

 ## -returns

 On success, the function returns S_OK.
 If the function fails, it returns a standard COM error.

 ## -remarks

-If the format is not BMP, this function assumes that the value passed in the <i>lSize</i> parameter is correct for the current format.</p>
+If the format is not BMP, this function assumes that the value passed in the <i>lSize</i> parameter is correct for the current format.